areebsatti-official/sonar-rock-vs-mine-prediction/README.md

 ---

-# Usage
+## Running the Project

-Run the prediction script:
+Run the python file

 ```
-python src/sonar_rock_vs_mine.py
+python sonar_rock_vs_mine.py
 ```

-The model will process sonar input signals and output the prediction.
+The system will take sonar signal input and predict whether the object is **Rock or Mine**.

 ---

-# Model Accuracy

-The model performance is evaluated using accuracy score.

-Metrics calculated:

-- Training Accuracy
-- Testing Accuracy

----

-# Future Improvements
+## Future Improvements

-Possible improvements for the project:
+Possible improvements include:

 - Deploy the model as a web application
 - Create REST API using Flask or FastAPI
-- Build a user-friendly web interface
+- Build a graphical interface
-- Experiment with advanced models such as:
+- Experiment with advanced algorithms like:
   - Random Forest
   - Support Vector Machine
   - Neural Networks

 ---

-# Author
+## Author

 Muhammad Areeb Satti
 Software Engineering Student